DEADLINE EXTENDED: Palmetto Academy Student Applications are due by midnight on Monday, February 27, 2023.

 9. Budget and Budget Justification (USE NASA BUDGET TEMPLATE) *YOUR BUDGET PAGE MUST BE SIGNED BY YOU AND YOUR INSTITUTIONAL OFFICIAL!

 a.
-A PI requested funding for one student they may request $14,500, a PI with two students may request $23,000 and a PI with three students may request $31,500.
-For new faculty, a PI requesting funding for one student may apply for a slightly higher amount ($15,000 for example), given that they are just starting up their research program. *As in previous years, each student is to receive a $7,500 stipend for their participation in the PA program.
+A PI requested funding for one student they may request $15,000, a PI with two students may request $23,500 and a PI with three students may request $32,000. *As in previous years, each student is to receive a $8,000 stipend for their participation in the PA program.
 Please include this stipend within your budget.
 Payment to students MUST be stipends.
 Hourly wages to students are NOT allowable.
 If your institution cannot accommodate this, please contact our office prior to submitting a proposal.
 Funding restrictions include international travel, “equipment” purchases, and computer purchases.

 b.
 COST SHARING AND ALLOWABLE COSTS: You must include a 1:1 match from your member institution.
 The Consortium is required to match NASA 1:1.
 Therefore, applicants will be required to match 100% of their requested funds with non-federal funds from their institution.
 Match can be in the form of either hard money matches or in-kind matches, including waived indirect costs, academic release for faculty members, student stipends, instrument and computer time.
 As per SCSGC policy, SCSGC funds cannot be used for indirect costs and overhead charges.
 Applications solely for the acquisition of equipment cannot be funded.
 Based on the federal grant requirement (reference 2 CFR 200.306(b)(4), then 2 CFR 200.403(b), non-citizens’ salary is unallowable as cost-share as the federal award will not fund non-citizen’s salary.